Dr Catherine Wikholm

 If you are a parent looking for assessment or therapy for your child, please visit my child psychology website for more information specifically tailored to my work with children and adolescents: www.teddingtonchildpsychology.com

 As a clinical psychologist, I am trained as a scientist practitioner.
 Although much of my work focuses on therapy, as this what I care most about, I retain a strong interest in research and in contributing to my field of psychology.
 Over the years I have co-authored a number of articles published in peer-reviewed academic journals, as well as a book, ‘The Buddha Pill: Can Meditation Change You?’
-(Watkins, 2015), which has been translated into three languages and is being reprinted as a second edition in February 2019.
+(Watkins, 2015), which has been translated into three languages and was republished as a second edition in February 2019.
 I have been an invited speaker at national and international conferences and workshops, my work has been featured in much of the UK press (e.g. The Times, The Telegraph, The Guardian) as well as international publications and popular magazines such as New Scientist, and I have been interviewed on national and international radio programmes.
 I am also an Expert in Stress Management and Sleep for US health and wellbeing video platform Grokker.
 I believe in the importance of making psychological knowledge accessible and can be contacted for media contribution on topics within my areas of expertise in child and adolescent mental health, adult mental health, and mindfulness/meditation science.

 I am registered as a Clinical Psychologist with the Health Care and Professions Council (HCPC).